NYC Assault Defense Lawyer

-Defending Against Assault Charges in Manhattan, the Bronx, Brooklyn, Queens, and Staten Island
+Defending Against Assault Charges in Manhattan, the Bronx, Brooklyn, Queens, & Staten Island

 An assault charge, no matter how seemingly minor, is something that can tarnish someone’s record for a long time.
 Some charges carry the potential for lengthy prison sentences.
-Whether it’s the loss of freedom, reputation, or both, a New York City assault lawyer can be there to fight for their legal rights and their acquittal.
+Whether it’s the loss of freedom, reputation, or both, an assault attorney in New York can be there to fight for their legal rights and their acquittal.

 Everyone deserves a fair trial.
 Defendants should have an attorney who is experienced in criminal defense and believes in the concept of innocent until proven guilty.
 Maryam Jahedi Law Firm P.C. has spent over ten years fighting to protect the constitutional rights of people across New York City.